-- 1. Demonstration trials across ... number of sites ....will have ... increased / decreased .... the trait or issue you are trying to change or impact - 2.
-Analysis of the costs and benefits of the trait or issue you are trying to change or impact shows a positive return on investment (estimated) - 3. xx% of core producers and xx% of observer producers will have adopted (or intend to adopt) the trait or issue you are trying to change or impact - 4. xxx% of core producers and xx% of observer producers will have improved their knowledge, skills and confidence in relation to the trait or issue you are trying to change or impact. - 5.
-The results of the PDS will be widely disseminated with targeted extension and adoption activities such as .........
+- 1. Demonstration trials across ... number of sites ... will have ... increased/decreased.... the trait or issue you are trying to change or impact - 2.
+Conduct a simple analysis of the costs and benefits of the trait or issue you are trying to change or impact shows a positive return on investment (estimated) - 3.
+Achieve xx% of core producers and xx% of observer producers adopting (or intend to adopt) the trait or issue you are trying to change or impact - 4.
+Implement a series of skills and development activities to increase the knowledge, skills and confidence of xx% of core producers and xx% of observer producers in relation to the trait or issue you are trying to change or impact. - 5.
+The results of the PDS will be widely disseminated with targeted extension and adoption activities such as